mevdschee/covid19reg/README.md

 ![recording](images/recording.gif)

-This is a simple COVID-19 attendance registration tool that can be used at any venue, like sports clubs, churches, restaurants, bars, etc. The tool has multiple themes (color sets) and contains multiple languages.
+This is a simple COVID-19 attendance registration tool that can be used at any venue (sports club, churche, restaurant, bar, etc.).
+The tool has multiple themes (color sets) and contains multiple languages.

 ## Why should I use this tool?